The Symphony of Westchester

 and premiering of new and meaningful compositions and our exemplary

-College in New Rochelle, New York, The Symphony of Westchester was founded as The Westchester Chamber Orchestra in 1984 by its Artistic Director, Barry Charles Hoffman.
+outreach programs for children.
+Now in its seventeenth year at Iona University in New Rochelle, New York, The Symphony of Westchester was founded as The Westchester Chamber Orchestra in 1984 by its Artistic Director, Barry Charles Hoffman.
 The continued growth and success of The Westchester Chamber Orchestra

 Hoffman to expand the orchestra in 2010, renaming the orchestra, The Westchester Chamber Symphony.
 Now, in our inaugural season as The Symphony of Westchester, we plan to fulfill our new mission to program larger fully symphonic orchestral works for greater Westchester audiences.